 I am a devoted Argentine Tango dancer.
-I have served as an officer at Princeton Tango club.
 I also enjoy Salsa and Swing.
-I co-founded a Salsa club at HKUST.
-Besides dancing, I also like various sports including scuba diving, figure skating, hiking and horseback riding.
-I am an adventurous nature-lover and passionate explorer.
+Besides dancing, I like various sports including scuba diving, figure skating, and hiking.